trifle/age-gender/README.md

 ## Prerequisites
 The datasets used here are fairly large (with approximately 50 million lines).
 Our data preparation code is mostly optimized for legibility instead of efficiency.
 As a result, more than 32GB of memory (ram) are needed to run the entire pipeline.

+## Non-public data
+Our analysis contains propietary content analysis coding from ALM (`ALM-2012-2018.sav`), which we cannot publish in full.
+This omission unfortunately renders a complete replication impossible.
+We have, however, retained the entire code used to prepare, transform, merge and analyze all datasets, so that these steps may be scrutinized.

+The two final aggregated datasets used in the analysis are included in this repository: `data/agm_program-aggregates.tsv.gz` contains per-show aggregates of age, gender share, gender counts and counts per age bracket, along with the station, date, ALM genre classification and a cryptographic hash of the title.
+The second file, `data/hourly_age_gender.tsv.gz`, contains per-hour aggregates of age and gender plus date and station; these are used to present a broad overview of variation in the data.

+## Reproducibility
+Changing versions of R packages can lead to differences between published and repeated results.
+We therefore include a snapshot of all package versions from the R library `packrat`.

 ## Data preparation
 As the R code might not be self-explanatory to all readers, we offer a brief high-level description.